 Deeply committed to the mentoring and development of young musicians, Mr. Greensmith has enjoyed a long and distinguished teaching career.
 In addition to a 15-year residency with the Tokyo String Quartet at Yale University, Mr. Greensmith has served as a member of the faculty at the Yehudi Menuhin School, Royal Northern College of Music, the San Francisco Conservatory of Music, Manhattan School of Music, and New York University.
 In 2013, he was appointed Co-director of String Chamber Music Studies and Professor of Cello at the Colburn School.
 Students of Mr. Greensmith have gone on to secure major positions in orchestras throughout the world and have won a number of prestigious awards.
 In 2015, he was a jury member at the 2015 Carl Nielsen Chamber Music Competition in Copenhagen.

 Mr. Greensmith has had the privilege of playing three highly distinguished cellos during his career.
-As a young player in England, he was awarded use of the Royal Forster cello, owned by HRH the Prince of Wales, which he played for five years.
+As a young player in England, he was awarded use of the Royal Forster cello, owned by The Prince of Wales, which he played for five years.
 During his time in the Tokyo String Quartet, he played a remarkable Stradivarius 1736 Paganini Ladenburg cello, on loan from the Nippon Music Foundation.
 He currently plays on a Simone Sacconi cello made in Rome in 1933.

-Mr. Greensmith is a founding member of the Montrose Trio, with pianist Jon Kimura Parker and violinist Martin Beaver.
+Mr. Greensmith is a founding member of the Montrose Trio with pianist Jon Kimura Parker and violinist Martin Beaver.